 “Sensei, I doubt it’s necessary.”

 The old samurai creaked to his feet.
 “Nevertheless.”

 Ietsugu nodded, knowing better than to argue with his stubborn teacher.
 In some things, the old man couldn’t be budged.
 He took his role as samurai and vassal even more seriously than his father.
 “Good night, Mitsuo-san.”

 Once the sliding door had closed, Ietsugu removed his swords and set them above the wooden pillow.
-Next he removed his outer coat and then the kimono underneath.
-Folding both and setting them to the side, he blew out the candle and by the light from the coals in the fire pit, settled under the bedding.
+Next, he took off his outer coat and then the kimono underneath.
+Folding both and placing them to the side, he blew out the candle and by the light from the coals in the fire pit, settled under the bedding.

 Ietsugu shivered, his first thought as he awoke was that it was terribly cold.
 A great weight pressed against him from above, making it hard to breathe.
 His eyes snapped open.

 It was still night.
 He lay in the same place as where he fell asleep.
 Through what little light seeped from the window behind him, he saw his breath turn white as he exhaled.
 The weight upon his chest increased, becoming painful.
 But he could see nothing there.
 Fear nipped at him.